 - Helping you train for fitness

 I believe wholeheartedly in training for godliness, but I also believe in keeping ourselves physically fit.
-I understand that not everyone is an athlete like myself; however, we can all do something to look after our body.
+I understand that not everyone is an athlete like myself; however, we can all do something to look after our bodies.
 My coaching focus will be geared towards physical activity/exercise as opposed to nutrition, as I am a qualified personal trainer and not a nutritionist (though I will share what I’m led to in this area as nothing can fix a terrible diet); however, my job as Fitness Coach is to inspire and encourage you to move.
 Physical activity needs to be a part of your lifestyle.
 We live in an age where everything is at your fingertips and physical activity and exercise are at an all-time low.
 Just as no amount of exercise can fix a bad diet, there are also benefits that come with physical activity and exercise that you just cannot get from your nutritional intake.
 You need both!
 So, this is “how” I will be here to help you train physically:

 In order to keep up to date with everything, make sure to subscribe to the Pura Track Fitness YouTube Channel.

 I look forward to connecting with you on any of these platforms.
 Feel free to leave me a comment, question or suggestion, and please share with anyone you think would benefit.

 Blessings in Christ, always ❤